georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 The `.inx` file is in XML format.
 XML stands for *extensible markup language*, which is a popular file format in early 2000s.
-I remember attending a seminar in colleage and the speaker says something like every one should learn XML and write in XML.
+I remember attending a seminar in college and the speaker says something like every one should learn XML and write in XML.
 The format becomes less popular over time.
 The default Inkscape file format SVG is also in XML format.